MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/security-saas.md

 # Turn on and manage SaaS security posture management (SSPM)

 Your SaaS application environments may be configured in a risky posture.
 Microsoft Defender for Cloud Apps provides you with risk security configuration assessments for your SaaS applications to help you prevent possible risks.
 These recommendations are shown via [Microsoft Secure Score](/microsoft-365/security/defender-endpoint/tvm-security-recommendation) once you have a connector to an application.
+For example:

 ![Screenshot of the SalesForce recommendations in Secure Score.](media/security-saas-sspm-in-secure-score-salesforce-filter.png)